dailymuse/mithril-coat/README.md

     })

     /*
-    @param [coat.TemplatedView] view a mithril coat view that's used to mount the mithril component
+    @param [coat.TemplatedView] view a Mithril Coat view that's used to mount the Mithril component
-    @param [Function] controllerCb a controller callback that's called in the mithril component controller
+    @param [Function] controllerCb a controller callback that's called in the Mithril component controller
     */
     coat.initModule(view, function() {
         console.log('some action to take before the view is rendered')